Canon 50D vs Panasonic GX9

 Review summary: Canon 50D vs Panasonic GX9

 So what is the bottom line?
 Is there a clear favorite between the Canon 50D and the Panasonic GX9?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 50D: